• Recipes Index

 1 hour 5 mins

 Lemon kissed cake with juicy blueberries and topped with a tart and refreshing lemon cream cheese frosting.
-This cake is a perfect summer time dessert, and because it is a bundt cake it is easy and still looks pretty.
+This cake is a perfect summertime dessert, and because it is a bundt cake, it is easy and still looks pretty.

 Recipe type: Dessert